Introducing

 ANOVA – Multiple data sets

 Because the cucumbers produced fruit for over a month, data was gathered from multiple harvests.
-The results showed our Organic & K-pop blends produced similar yields as compared to organic Sustane and a conventional (fossil fuel derived) 16-16-16 fertilizer when it came to weight and number of fruits yielded.
-Although there wasn’t a statistically significant difference between our blends and the 2 comparisons, there was a significant difference between plots that were treated with one of our blends, and the control (untreated).
+The results showed that our Organic & K-Pop blends produced similar yields as compared to organic Sustane and a conventional (fossil fuel derived) 16-16-16 fertilizer when it came to both weight and number of fruits yielded.
+Although there wasn’t a statistically significant difference between our blends and the two commercial products, there was a significant difference between plots that were treated with our blends, and the control (untreated).

 Findings: Crop growth appears very responsive to our first formulations and performed statistically better than untreated plots.